-- Our on-going work with funding recipients to ensure robust results-based management and reporting on Foundation funded projects. - To build stronger communications with current and potential stakeholders and the public to enhance their engagement in salmon conservation activities. - To encourage greater cooperation amongst federal and provincial governments, First Nations, community volunteers and other conservation organizations. - To identify new partnerships and potential sources of funding that can help advance the Foundations mission to improve salmon conservation. - Work within the revised maximum amount on administration costs to ensure exercise of reasonable due diligence in monitoring project performance.
+- Our on-going work with funding recipients to ensure robust results-based management and reporting on Foundation funded projects. - · To build stronger communications with current and potential stakeholders and the public to enhance their engagement in salmon conservation activities. - To encourage greater cooperation amongst federal and provincial governments, First Nations, community volunteers and other conservation organizations. - To identify new partnerships and potential sources of funding that can help advance the Foundations mission to improve salmon conservation.